Contact Us

 Sensory Integration Theory was developed in the 1970's by Dr. Jane Ayres, an occupational therapist and researcher.

 Dr. Ayres hypothesized that some individuals with developmental disabilities have trouble processing and integrating sensory information and that it affects their adaptive responses, regulation, and participation in daily life.
 Dr. Ayres work was groundbreaking and her theory has stood the test of time.
-It is now well understood that many neurodivergent individuals experience differences with their sensory system.

 As part of our training, occupational therapists complete coursework in Human Anatomy, Physiological Responses, Developmental Psychopathology, Neuroanatomy & Kinesiology.
-This provides us with a unique knowledge of the nervous system, how information if transmitted to the brain via sensory receptors and how that information is processed & organized to create a response.
+This provides us with a unique understanding of the nervous system, how information is transmitted to the brain via sensory receptors and how that information is processed & organized to create a response.
 We also learn what happens when sensory stimuli is processed differently and how it can affect one's responses, behavior & motor skills, such as poor emotional regulation, social participation, postural control, motor planning, ideation, sequencing & execution of movement.

 Family-Centered Care